-Ushuaia Argentina has a surprising number of fun things to do.
-You would think that a place known as “del fin del mundo” - the end of the world - would be boring.
+There are a surprising number of fun things to do in Ushuaia Argentina.
+You would think that a place known as “del fin del mundo” – the end of the world – would be boring.
 Think again!

 Before heading to Antarctica, my friend Amy and I spent 4 days there and could have done 1 or 2 more to fully experience all the things to do in Ushuaia.
-Here are all the things we did and loved.
+Here are the top things to do in Ushuaia, Aregntina, one of the best places to visit in Argentina.
 Plus a few things we didn’t do, but I wish we had time for.

 Tierra del Fuego National Park

-When first researching things to do in Ushuaia Argentina I found Tierra del Fuego National Park, and it did not disappoint!
+When first researching what to do in Ushuaia Argentina I found Tierra del Fuego National Park, and it did not disappoint!
 With miles a hiking trails, camping, and canoeing there are plenty of ways to explore that hidden treasure at the end of the world.
+All of that and more make Tierra del Fuego one of the best things to do in Ushuaia.

-Upon arrival to Tierra del Fuego National Park from Ushuaia stop by the visitors center and pick up a park map. (pictured) The people working at the visitors center will give you information on trail closiers and shuttles around the park.
+Upon arrival to Tierra del Fuego National Park from Ushuaia stop by the visitors center and pick up a map of Tierra del Fuego. (pictured) The people working at the visitors center will give you information on trail closers and shuttles around the park.
 They can also stamp your passport with a really cool stamp! *Yes I am a sucker for fun and interesting passport stamps.

 When you reach the border you’ll see a big steal structure marking the end of the hike.
 Please note it is unlawful to cross into Chile even though there is a trail continuing after the marker.